puneetchopra2022/Docker/README.md

 **Image Creation, Management & Registry**

-- [x] A docker file is built to form an image that holds a set of instructions to run an application.
+- [x] A docker file is built to form an image that holds a set of instructions to run an application. #vim Dockerfile
 - [x] #docker build.  - build an image
-- [x] docker instructions - FROM, CMD, RUN, COPY, ADD , EXPOSE, HEALTHCHECK(HEALTHCHECK --interval=5s CMD ping -c 1 172.17.0.2), WORKDIR, ENTRYPOINT(ENTRYPOINT [‘’/bin/ping ’’]), ENV , LABEL , ARG , USER
+- [x] docker instructions - FROM, CMD[“executable”, “parameter1”, “parameter2”], RUN, COPY, ADD , EXPOSE, HEALTHCHECK(HEALTHCHECK --interval=5s CMD ping -c 1 172.17.0.2), WORKDIR, ENTRYPOINT(ENTRYPOINT [‘’/bin/ping ’’]), ENV , LABEL , ARG ,        USER.
 - [x] Reason why every docker image start with FROM : FROM instruction initializes a new build stage and sets the Base Image for subsequent instructions.
 As such, a valid Dockerfile MUST start with a FROM instruction
+- [x] COPY & ADD are both docker instructions that server similar purpose, they let you copy files or directory a specific location into Docker Image,ADD Allow you to extract a component of tar file from Source directly to destination docker       location.
 - [x] #docker build . -t < nameofimage >:tag            - adding an tag to image while creating image
 - [x] #docker image tag < imageid > < nameofimage >:tag      - addition of tag to existing image
 - [x] #docker image tag < oldimagename >:< oldtag >  <newimagename>:<newtag>  - remain an tag to existing image